Granada Nicaragua Kids learn a lot on the carriage ride

 We all piled in and our guide had great English.

-We finished near the end by the lake.
-We had a stop here, and were disappointed at the dirtiness of the edges of the lake.
+The ride ended at the lake.
+We had a stop here and were disappointed at the dirtiness of the edges of the lake.
 Not a place to swim as I had hoped.

 Why do I have a photo of horse poo?
 Well because we hit a rock, just as the horse was having a nice poop.